SleepyLili/SleepyLili/README.md

 ### Hi, I'm Lili, welcome to my GitHub page.
 I'm a programmer from the Czech republic, currently looking for work.
 I know Python pretty well, have an interest in functional programming and cybersecurity, and I like to write helpful READMEs and documentation.

-- Most of my repositories also have remotes/mirrors at [git.kawen.site/Lili](https://git.kawen.site/Lili).
 - Linkedin: https://www.linkedin.com/in/lili-pavelu/

 #### My Projects: